What is Digital Privacy

 Though digital privacy is an issue that remains at the forefront of many private citizens’ thoughts as they attempt to navigate the Internet and embrace new technology, official and complete protection remains out of reach.
 This is because the idea of privacy in a technological — and, thus, ever-evolving — landscape continues to change the meaning.

-Collecting huge amounts of information about all us and then using supercomputers to sift through, analyze and study it — this is a reality of modern life.
+Collecting huge amounts of information about all of us and then using supercomputers to sift through, analyze and study it — this is a reality of modern life.
 The collection of personal information has become so ubiquitous that even staunch privacy advocates now say it’s impossible to build a protective wall around your all personal data.

 With all this in mind, what are we—the average consumers—to do?
 Aside from becoming information security experts, is there anything we can do to actually protect ourselves online?